MLB negotiators meet in person for 1st time since Dec 1

 Baseball’s ninth work stoppage started Dec.
 2, following the expiration of a five-year labor contract.

-Unhappy with a 4% drop in payrolls to 2015 levels, players have asked for significant change that includes more liberalized free agency and salary arbitration eligibility.
+Unhappy with a 4% drop in payrolls to 2015 levels, players have asked for significant change that includes more salary arbitration eligibility.

 Management says it will not consider changes to free agency, salary arbitration or revenue sharing but made the latest offer in an attempt to propel talks.